Tybee Island is a small coastal barrier island located just 15 miles east

 The coastal region of Georgia has a relatively moderate climate.
 Average

-temperatures of the islands are slightly lower than on the mainland.
-Sea breezes offer relief from intense summer heat.
-Daily maximum temperatures in July and August (the warmest months) are usually in the 80s and low 90s.
-The islands are the only part of
+temperatures on the islands are slightly lower than on the mainland, and sea breezes offer relief from the intense summer heat.
+Daily maximum temperatures in July and August (the warmest months) are usually in the upper 80s and low 90s.
+The islands are the

-the state south of Atlanta that has mean daily maximum temperatures below 90°F in July and August (Carter 1967).
+only part of the state south of Atlanta that has mean daily maximum temperatures below 90°F in July and August.

 Winters are relatively mild and short.
-The average minimum temperature for December and January (the coldest months) is about 43°F. On the average, there are 305 freeze-free days at Brunswick and 267 at Savannah (Carter 1967)
+The average low temperature for December and January (the coldest months) is about 43°F.